SRkritikSR/AsianCountries/README.md

-## This is a website showing countries of Asia and gheir relevant details
+## This is a website showing countries of Asia and their relevant details
 Made using RESTCountries Api, React jsx.